Goblin Mountain by Kyes Peak via Storm Ridge + Quartz Creek / 鬼怪山

 The Preface

-Yesterday we took a relaxing trip out east.
-Then last night, while researching the area, I learned that Road 63 to Blanca Lake Trailhead had reopened.
-So the perfect timing allowed us to explore Goblin Mountain east of Kyes Peak.
+We took a relaxing trip out east near Wenatchee yesterday.
+While researching the area last night, I learned that Road 63 to Blanca Lake Trailhead had reopened.
+The perfect timing let us explore Goblin Mountain east of Kyes Peak.

-A couple of friends and I have talked about climbing the mountain over Halloween, as the name was quite fitting.
-But either snow or road closures have kept us away from it.
-Otherwise, the extra 8.5 miles roundtrip would be tough to swallow.
+Friends and I have talked about climbing the mountain over Halloween, as the name was fitting.
+But either snow or road closures have kept us away from the peak.
+The added 8.5-mile roundtrip was tough to swallow.

 Quartz Creek Trail

-I wasn’t sure about the road conditions past Blanca Lake Trailhead.
-But we kept fingers (and paws) crossed not to find down trees or deep ruts.
-The roadway turned out to be in decent shape with only small potholes; the drive was smooth sailing.
+I wasn’t sure about the road conditions past Blanca Lake Trailhead due to the constant closures.
+But we kept our fingers (and paws) crossed not to find down trees or deep ruts en route.
+As it turned out, the drive was smooth sailing with only small potholes.

 The Forest Service had warned about Quartz Creek Trail conditions on their website.
-So I figured we’d end up having to hop over massive down trees.
-But to my surprise, the path was in excellent shape, with only one big tree over the trail.
+So I imagined we’d need to hop over massive down trees due to low maintenance.
+But to my surprise, it was in excellent shape, with only one big tree over the trail.

 Heading for the unknown